Stinging Nettle Root Extract Supplement To Support Prostate Health

 Stinging Nettle Root Benefits

-The development of BPH depends on a number of factors: the conversion of male reproductive hormone into DHT, which actively binds to sites of prostate cells, regulating the age-related imbalance between levels of male reproductive hormone and estrogen, which stimulates prostate growth – i.e., aromatisation converts androgens into estrogens, adding to those already circulating in the blood.
+The development of BPH depends on different factors: the conversion of male reproductive hormone into DHT, which actively binds to sites of prostate cells and the regulation of the age-related imbalance between levels of male reproductive hormone and estrogen, which stimulates prostate growth – i.e., aromatisation converts androgens into estrogens, adding to those already circulating in the blood.

 Research shows nettle root counteracts the development of BPH via various mechanisms: